RileyLePrell/Environmental_Justice/README.md

 There wasn't much data preparation done before uploading it into GitHub.
 Most of the data cleansing, such as filtering for NC specific geographies, was done within the Python file.

 ## Future Work
 Currently, the app is only for North Carolina counties.
 The application is focused only on North Carolina due to some challenges I encountered in loading the maps.
 My goal is to expand this to cover every county in the US.
 However, before I can do that, I need to find ways to speed up the process, especially considering the large volume of data involved.
 This optimization will be my primary focus in the next phase of development.
+I am also running into a problem with the map1 output; some of the county + ej combo's do not show the dot density mapping... not sure why have been messing around for the past day, but will continue to look at this for the future.